Quantum plasmonic non-reciprocity in parity-violating magnets

 \subsection{Non-reciprocal plasmons and dependence on interaction strength}

-In the main text, we described how non-reciprocal quantum metric plasmons arise in a 1D magnetic bipartite model in presence of contact potential for $\tilde{V}_0 = 20$.
-In this section, we highlight the impact of the (contact) interaction strength $\tilde{V}_0$.
-In Fig.~\ref{figS1}, we display plasmon dispersion relations obtained from the zeroes of the dielectric function and approximating the polarization function with Eq. (\ref{eq:lindhardintra}) in the main text (black curves).
+In the main text, we described how non-reciprocal quantum metric plasmons arise in a 1D magnetic bipartite model for $v = |w|$ where single-particle electronic band structure is symmetric.
+In such a case, and as highlighted in the main text, contribution from $\mathcal{C}$ vanishes.
+In this section, we consider the more general case of $v \neq |w|$ where the single-particle electronic band structure can become asymmetric so that the contribution of $\mathcal{C}$ no longer vanishes.
+Additionally, we also highlight the impact of the (contact) interaction strength $\tilde{V}_0$.

+To do so, in Fig.~\ref{figS1}, we display plasmon dispersion relations obtained from the zeroes of the dielectric function and approximating the polarization function with Eq. (\ref{eq:lindhardintra}) in the main text (black curves).
+Here the parameters for $u,v, |w|$ and $\phi$ are shown in the caption.
 To highlight the competition between $\mathcal{C}$ and $\mathcal{G}$, in addition to the plasmon dispersion (black curves) we plot guide lines when QM contribution is set to zero (orange dashed curve), i.e. $\mathcal{G}=0$, as well as when the classical velocity asymmetry contribution is set to zero (green dashed curve), i.e. $\mathcal{C}=0$.

 As shown in Fig.~\ref{figS1}, when interaction strength $\tilde{V}_0$ is large, the plasmon dispersion (black curve) adheres closer to the green guideline (as compared to the orange curve).
 This demonstrates that at large $\tilde{V}_0$, plasmon non-reciprocity is dominated by the quantum metric.
 In contrast, for intermediate values of $\tilde{V}_0$ the plasmon dispersion (black curve) lies in between orange and green curves; it adheres closer to the orange curve when $\tilde{V}_0$ is small.
 This demonstrates how $\tilde{V}_0$ controls the competition between quantum metric dominated non-reciprocity (from the $\mathcal{G}$ contribution) prevalent at large interaction strength, and classical velocity asymmetry dominated non-reciprocity (from the $\mathcal{C}$ contribution) prevalent at low interaction strength.